How to access EODATA using boto3 on Creodias

 Browsing EODATA

 You can use boto3 to browse the EODATA repository.
-This is Python code you are going to use:
+The Python code below lists subpaths under a selected prefix.

 import boto3